Hyperbolic geometry: Physical realizations of the hyperbolic plane

 There exist various pseudospheres in Euclidean space that have a finite area of constant negative Gaussian curvature.

-By Hilbert's theorem, it is not possible to isometrically immerse a complete hyperbolic plane (a complete regular surface of constant negative Gaussian curvature) in a three-dimensional Euclidean space.
+By Hilbert's theorem, one cannot isometrically immerse a complete hyperbolic plane (a complete regular surface of constant negative Gaussian curvature) in a 3-D Euclidean space.

 Other useful models of hyperbolic geometry exist in Euclidean space, in which the metric is not preserved.
 A particularly well-known paper model based on the pseudosphere is due to William Thurston.